Bishops Lydeard

-Bishops Lydeard (/ˈlɪdiərd/) is a village and civil parish located in Somerset, England, 5 mi north-west of Taunton in the district of Somerset West and Taunton.
-The civil parish encompasses the hamlets of East Lydeard, Terhill, and East Bagborough, and had a population of 2,839 persons as recorded in the 2011 census; this figure, however, includes the village (and now separate parish) of Cotford St Luke.
+Bishops Lydeard (/ˈlɪdiərd/) is a village and civil parish located in Somerset, England, 5 mi north-west of Taunton.
+The civil parish encompasses the hamlets of East Lydeard and Terhill, and had a population of 2,839 persons as recorded in the 2011 census; this figure, however, includes the village (and now separate parish) of Cotford St Luke.

 The village has been bypassed, since 1967, by the A358 road; the West Somerset Railway also runs through the area.
-The hamlet of East Lydeard is less than a mile to the east of the village; East Bagborough is a mile to the north, and Terhill another mile or so further on while west of the village is Sandhill Park, an eighteenth-century country house.
+The hamlet of East Lydeard is less than a mile to the east of the village; Terhill is about two miles north, while west of the village is Sandhill Park, an eighteenth-century country house.

 History

 The name of the village probably relates to Gisa, Bishop of Wells, who was its principal tenant and one of the major episcopal landowners in Somerset at the time of the Domesday Book in 1086.
-Lydeard is a compound of two Saxon personal names Lide (Lloyd), a derivative of the Brythonic word meaning grey (llwyd), and Geard, the latter remaining as a local name, "Yarde".
-As well as a personal name, geard means 'a fence, enclosure, courtyard or dwelling', again of Brythonic origin, as in the modern Welsh word, garth, or personal names, Garth or Gareth.
-The grey enclosure or ridge seems a plausible alternative derivation.
+Lydeard is a compound of two Saxon personal names: Lide (cognate with "Lloyd"), a derivative of the Brythonic word meaning grey (llwyd in modern Welsh), and Geard, the latter remaining as a local name, "Yarde".
+As well as being a personal name, geard means "a fence, enclosure, courtyard or dwelling", again of Brythonic origin, as in the modern Welsh word, garth (enclosure, ridge etc.), or personal names, Garth or Gareth.
+Thus "grey enclosure" or "ridge" seem to be plausible alternative meanings.

-The parish of Bishops Lydeard was part of the Kilmersdon Hundred.
+The parish of Bishops Lydeard was part of the Kingsbury Hundred.

-Cotford St Luke is a new village, built in the southern part of Bishops Lydeard parish, which became a separate civil parish in 2011, splitting off from Bishops Lydeard.
+Cotford St Luke is a large new village, built in the southern part of Bishops Lydeard parish (2 km or over 1 mile south of Bishops Lydeard), which became a separate civil parish in 2011, splitting off from Bishops Lydeard.